 - DHCP if the IP address and netmask of the StarTracker should be assigned by a DHCP server on your network.
-Please note the rendering engine should also be on this network! - Local if the StarTracker is directly connected to a Windows PC via an ethernet cable (i.e., no network), Windows will negotiate a point-to-point IP address for itself and the StarTracker.
-This will usually be an IP of the form 169.254.x.y. - Static (recommended) use the IP and Netmask settings in this menu to give the StarTracker a static IP with corresponding netmask.
+Please note the rendering engine should also be on this network!
+Note: the IP & Netmask settings in this menu will NOT be used in DHCP mode! - Local if the StarTracker is directly connected to a Windows PC via an ethernet cable (i.e., no network), Windows will negotiate a point-to-point IP address for itself and the StarTracker.
+This will usually be an IP of the form 169.254.x.y.
+Note: the IP & Netmask settings in this menu will NOT be used in Local mode! - Static (recommended) use the IP and Netmask settings in this menu to give the StarTracker a static IP with corresponding netmask.
 The IP and netmask must be appropriate for your network and network settings of your rendering engine!

-If your StarTracker has an Reconnect button, turn this on to re-apply the network settings automatically if the ethernet cable is reconnected (recommended)
+If your StarTracker has an Auto Connect button, turn this on to re-apply the network settings automatically if the ethernet cable is reconnected (recommended)

-If your StarTracker has a Set on Boot Button, turn this on to apply the network settings on system bootup (recommended)
+If your StarTracker has a Persist?
+Button, turn this on to apply the network settings on system bootup (recommended)